niell-ion/derail-docs/docs/derail_setup.md

 **Step 1: Measure Tilt Angle**

+The optimal tilt angle for solar panel efficiency depends on the latitude of the installation site.

-* Use a maps or GPS app to measure the latitude of the installation site.
+* Use a maps or GPS app to measure the site latitude.

 * Set the tilt angle equal to the latitude.